calipho-sib/sequence-viewer/README.md

 #How to run

-1) Include the library using bower or simple by including the javascript protein-sequence.js
+1) Include the library using bower or simply by including the javascript sequence-viewer.js
 ```
 bower install sequence-viewer
 ```